 Jed is recognized as a "Future Star" in Benchmark Litigation.
 Prior to joining the firm, Jed was a litigator at Wachtell, Lipton, Rosen & Katz, and served as a law clerk to the Hon.
 Amalya A. Kearse of the United States Court of Appeals for the Second Circuit.

-- MatlinPatterson, a global asset manager, and certain principals and affiliates, in defeating at trial $123 million breach of fiduciary duty claims brought by a minority shareholder of portfolio company DuCool.
+- MatlinPatterson, a global asset manager, and certain principals, in securing the dismissal of $123 million breach of fiduciary duty claims brought by a minority shareholder of portfolio company DuCool.
 The minority shareholder had alleged that our clients, including directors and officers of DuCool, had breached their fiduciary duties in managing the company, diluting the plaintiff’s equity interest.

 - A renewable power company in a dispute with its prior private-equity owners over a purported nine-figure earnout payment.